 - Butter: Melted butter promises enhanced flavor.

 - Salt & Vanilla Extract: Both add flavor.
-Try using homemade vanilla extract.
+You could even try using homemade vanilla extract!

 - Nutmeg: A little nutmeg is the secret ingredient to that cozy, comforting bakery taste.
 If you’ve ever made my chocolate chip muffins, you know it adds a delicious pop of flavor!